 If the UE was in 5GMM-REGISTERED.LIMITED-SERVICE, the UE may stay in 5GMM-REGISTERED.LIMITED-SERVICE under Situation 2, if the current cell doesn't provide normal services and the UE is not able to find any cell that provides normal services

-CT1 has agreed to the attached CR clarifying the behaviour.
+CT1 has agreed to the attached CR clarifying the behaviour which removes the ambiguity.
+It clearly distinguishes the 2 cases i.e i) whether there is an emergency service started or ongoing ii) No emergency service is started or is ongoing.
+For i) the UE does not consider the cell as barred.
+For ii) the UE considers the cell as barred.

 2. Actions: